 At some point, the number of conventions and agreements floating around in your project may become so great that you need to record it somewhere.
 In order to give such a document legitimacy, make it clear that it is based on mailing list discussions and on agreements already in effect.
 As you compose it, link to the relevant threads in the mailing list archives, and whenever there's a point you're not sure about, ask again.
 The document should not contain any surprises: remember, it is not the source of the agreements, it is merely a description of them.
 Of course, if it is successful, people will start citing it as a source of authority in itself, but that just means it reflects the overall will of the group accurately.

-This is the document alluded to in the section called “Developer Guidelines” in Chapter 2, Getting Started.
+This is the document alluded to in the section called “Developer Guidelines”.
 Naturally, when the project is very young, you will have to lay down guidelines without the benefit of a long project history to draw on.
 But as the development community matures, you can adjust the language to reflect the way things actually turn out.

 Don't try to be comprehensive.
 No document can capture everything people need to know about participating in a project.
 Many of the conventions a project evolves remain forever unspoken, never mentioned explicitly, yet adhered to by all.
 Other things are simply too obvious to be mentioned, and would only distract from important but non-obvious material.
 For example, there's no point writing guidelines like "Be polite and respectful to others on the mailing lists, and don't start flame wars," or "Write clean, readable bug-free code."
 Of course these things are desirable, but since there's no conceivable universe in which they might not be desirable, they are not worth mentioning.
 If people are being rude on the mailing list, or writing buggy code, they're not going to stop just because the project guidelines said to.
 Such situations need to be dealt with as they arise, not by blanket admonitions to be good.
 On the other hand, if the project has specific guidelines about how to write good code, such as rules about documenting every API in a certain format, then those guidelines should be written down as completely as possible.